 The captives were forced into goods wagons from all over Europe and traveled for several days or weeks without water or food.
-Once at Auschwitz-Birkenau, the prisoners were either immediately placed in gas chambers, others were made forced laborers, others were used for human experimentation.
+Once at Auschwitz-Birkenau, the prisoners were either immediately placed in gas chambers, others were made forced laborers, and others were used for human experimentation.

 Slave laborers too weak to work were told they were going to have a shower, and after leaving their belongings in a locker room, were locked up and killed with Zyklon B. The Nazis would then check the bodies for valuable objects or gold teeth and then cremate the bodies.

-During the first few years, women were not sent to the extermination camps.
+During the first few years, women were not sent to extermination camps.
 However, from 1942, they were also sent to Auschwitz II (among other camps), where they were killed or were victims of sterilization experiments.

-Some of the original blocks are still standing, including the large latrines, the crematoriums, the gas chambers, which the Nazi Germans tried to destroy before their hasty escape.
+Some of the original blocks are still standing, including the large latrines, the crematoriums, and the gas chambers, which the Nazi Germans tried to destroy before their hasty escape.